Ty Jerome: Personal life

 Jerome's parents are Mark Jerome and Melanie Walker.
-He is a biracial African American and has two brothers and two sisters.
-His paternal grandmother was active in the Civil Rights Movement with the Congress of Racial Quality, and her husband Fred was a photographer who covered the movement.
+He has two brothers and two sisters, including Kobe, who played college basketball at UC Riverside from 2021–2023, and at Delaware from 2023–2025.
+His mother is white, and his father is half African American and half white; both played college basketball.
+His mother played at Brandeis and his father played at Lafayette.
+His paternal grandmother was active in the Civil Rights Movement with the Congress of Racial Equality, while her husband Fred was a photographer who covered the movement.

 Jerome majored in American Studies while at the University of Virginia.
 His favorite player in the NBA growing up was Steve Nash.